-Professional house flippers, Dan and Melinda Wiafe, explore the Tulsa real estate market for their next property to invest in.
+Professional house flippers Dan and Melinda Wiafe explore the Tulsa real estate market for their next property to invest in.
 After finding a great house up for auction in Owasso, OK, Dan buys it for more than he and Melinda planned on.
-To make matters worse, they discover the house is in need of excessive repairs and they're forced to empty their savings in order to make the renovations and flip it for a profit.
+To make matters worse, they discover the house is in need of excessive repairs, and they're forced to empty their savings in order to make the renovations to flip it for a profit.

 Dan and Melinda purchase a house in Highland Park, OK, with a dated design and an odd floor plan that quickly becomes a money pit.
-With a new issue that seems to come at every turn, they do their best to push forward with their new layout and fully modernize the home in a tight 6-week timeframe.
+With a new issues that seem to come at every turn, they do their best to push forward with their new layout and fully modernize the home in a tight six-week time frame.

 Dan and Melinda purchased a home in the Brookside area of Tulsa, OK, which they're unable to rehab due to a shortage of funds.
 So they find an investor who will front the capital for the renovations and split the profits when they eventually flip the property.
 But the investor wants to see a return more quickly than they're prepared for, forcing Dan and Melinda to push the rehab into high gear.
 They walk a scheduling tightrope while facing unexpected challenges along the way.

 Melinda convinces Dan to take on a property in Brady Heights, OK, the town where she grew up.
-The house is a total gut-job and the whole project nearly goes off the rails when they find out they also need a new roof, which was not in the budget.
-But they remain positive and motivated because they're investing in an area where property values on the rise and it's also very important on a personal level to Melinda.
+The house is a total gut job, and the whole project nearly goes off the rails when they find out they also need a new roof, which was not in the budget.
+However, they remain positive and motivated because they're investing in an area where property values on the rise, and it's also very important on a personal level to Melinda.

 Melinda takes the lead when she scopes out a property on her own in South Tulsa, OK, while Dan is away on business.
 When he finally does a walk-through of the house, he changes her design plan against her wishes, and it causes a bit of friction for the couple.
 But they learn to compromise and push forward as a team for the good of their relationship and the flip.